 - It is normal for babies to lose weight in the first few days of life.
 Most of this loss is water weight.

 - Most premature infants should start gaining weight within a few days of birth.

 The desired weight gain depends on the baby's size and gestational age.
 Sicker babies may need to be given more calories in order to grow at the desired rate.

-- It might be as little as 5 grams a day for a tiny baby at 24 weeks, or 20 to 30 grams a day for a larger baby at 33 or more weeks.
+- It might be as little as 5 grams a day for a tiny baby at 24 weeks, or 20 to 30 grams (about 1 ounce) a day for a larger baby at 33 or more weeks.